kurianbenoy/kurianbenoy-website/_posts/2020-08-09-Mindmaster.md

 ---

 Hello all, I am back with a few noteble quotes from Mind Master by Viswanathan Anand.
 I am not an expert in chess, and just know some of the basic moves.
-I recently picked up chess, after seeing Pranav Sridhar and Joel playing chess after Inout Hackathon, Bangalore - 2019.
+I recently picked up chess, after seeing Pranav Shridhar and Joel playing chess after Inout Hackathon, Bangalore - 2019.
 The only chess player most of Indians know is Viswanathan Anand and maybe Magnus Carlsen too after bitter 2013 World Championship loss in Chennai.